 Organising information (information management)

-CQUniversity has a site licence for EndNote which permits CQUniversity staff and students to use the software both at work and home.
+Select a strategy for managing your information so that the full reference is recorded accurately for later use.
+Most researchers use a software system to organise their references such as EndNote.
+CQUniversity has a site licence for installing EndNote which permits CQUniversity staff and students to use the software both on and off campus.
 The main functions of EndNote are:

 - downloading references from other databases